TapPineapple/my-hugo-website/content/about.md

 Welcome to my Website!
 My name is Adin, I am currently studying Cybersecurity at Western Washington University.
 I'm currently working as a student employee with WWU doing IT work.

-I like building and breaking servers (i'm good at doing this on accident), I am also interested in anything game security related.
+I like building and breaking servers, I am also interested in anything game security related.